GFDRR/CCDR-tools/_sources/docs/intro-risk.md

 In contrast, a **deterministic risk** model typically models one scenarios, representing a real event or an individual, finite risk scenario (e.g. mean, median, worst case), but does not quantify the variability around it.

-When probabilistic hazard scenarios (multiple layers by Return Period) are available to calculate impacts in relation to occurrence frequency, an estimate of the Expected Annual Impact (EAI) over exposed categories can be calculated.
+When probabilistic hazard scenarios (multiple layers by Return Period) are available to calculate impacts in relation to occurrence frequency, an estimate of the **Expected Annual Impact (EAI)** over exposed categories can be calculated.

 ## Annual risk baseline
 *Baseline* refers to the historical period to which the data refer, as opposed to [risk projections](#climate-change-and-disaster-risk).

-- The EAI is calculated by multiplying the impact from each scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities.
+- The **EAI** is calculated by multiplying the impact from each scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities.
 The exceedance frequency curve highlights the relationship between the return period of each hazard and the estimated impact: the area below the curve represents the total annual damage considering all individual scenario probabilities.

-- The EAE is calculated by multiplying the exposure to each hazard scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities for a range of hazard thresholds.
-Risk is then expressed *as exposure to hazard over a certain threshold*.
+- In lack of a proper vulnerability function, the **EAE** is calculated by multiplying the exposure to each hazard scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities for a range of hazard thresholds.
+Risk (**EAE**) is then expressed as *annual exposure to hazard over a certain threshold*.

 ### Lower and Upper bounds
 Originally, the calculation of EAI was performed using the customary approach, as exemplified [here](https://storymaps.arcgis.com/stories/7878c89c592e4a78b45f03b4b696ccac) and [here](https://www.researchgate.net/publication/334005888_A_global_multi-hazard_risk_analysis_of_road_and_railway_infrastructure_assets).

-Due to requests from regional teams, a range estimated was included in the EAI calculation.
+Due to requests from regional teams, a range estimate was included in the EAI calculation, outputting:

+- **EAI Lower Bound**: calculated as the customary approach.
+- **EAI Upper Bound**:
+- **EAI**: mean between lower and upper bound

 ## Supported Hazard and exposure combinations
 The following matrix show the combinations of hazard and exposure for which a vulnerability model is provided, and the type of model, allowing to express the risk either in form of impact (damage) or exposure to hazard classes.